LiuKai-5005/personal/README.md

 ## About me
 Born in a small countryside in Henan province, China.
 From the bachelor to the Ph.D, 10 years in the college, I am alwaying trying numerous stuffs, such as singing, guitar and photography.
 ## About my current work
-Upon earned my Ph.D in 2018, I am luckily offered an electrical engineer postion in
+Upon earned my Ph.D in 2018, I am luckily offered an electrical engineer (system engineer) postion in a world-wide big company.
 ## About my future plan
-It is always fun to have more incoming challenges.
+It is always fun to have more incoming challenges. <\br> It is never too old to learn.
 So I started to learn some coding and programing during my spare time.

 ## About aimed target
 ### 2018